ROCm/llama.cpp/amd-docs/what-is-llama-cpp.rst

 - **Embedded and Resource-Constrained Environments:** Run compact models where memory and compute are limited.

-llama.cpp can also be used particularly when you need o meet one or more of the following requirements:
+llama.cpp can also be used particularly when you need to meet one or more of the following requirements:

-- Plain C/C++ implementation with no external dependencies for simple builds and portable deployment.
+- **Plain C/C++ implementation** with no external dependencies for simple builds and portable deployment.

-- Support for 1.5-bit, 2-bit, 3-bit, 4-bit, 5-bit, 6-bit, and 8-bit integer
+- Support for 1.5-bit, 2-bit, 3-bit, 4-bit, 5-bit, 6-bit, and 8-bit **integer
-  quantization enabling faster inference and reduced memory usage.
+  quantization** enabling faster inference and reduced memory usage.

-- Custom `HIP <https://rocm.docs.amd.com/projects/HIP/en/latest/index.html>`__ kernels for
+- **Custom `HIP <https://rocm.docs.amd.com/projects/HIP/en/latest/index.html>`__ kernels** for
   running LLMs on AMD GPUs with ROCm to accelerate attention and related operations.

-- CPU and GPU hybrid inference to partially accelerate models larger than the total available VRAM by offloading selective computations to the GPU.
+- **CPU and GPU hybrid inference** to partially accelerate models larger than the total available VRAM by offloading selective computations to the GPU.

 llama.cpp is also used in a range of real-world applications, including: